-On May 21, 2020, the US Securities and Exchange Commission (SEC) adopted amendments (Amended Rules)1 to financial statement disclosures with respect to business acquisitions and dispositions required by Regulation S-X's Rule 3-05 (Financial Statements of Businesses Acquired or to be Acquired (Rule 3-05)), Rule 3-14 (Special Instructions for Real Estate Operations to be Acquired (Rule 3-14)), Article 11 on Pro Forma Financial Information (Article 11), and other related rules and forms.
+This First Analysis article discusses the amendments (Amended Rules) adopted by the U.S. Securities and Exchange Commission (SEC) on May 21, 2020 in connection with financial statement disclosures on business acquisitions and dispositions as required by Regulation S-X's (17 C.F.R. §§ 210.1-01 - 12-29) Rule 3-05 (Financial Statements of Businesses Acquired or to be Acquired (Rule 3-05)), Rule 3-14 (Special Instructions for Real Estate Operations to be Acquired (Rule 3-14)), Article 11 on Pro Forma Financial Information (Article 11), and other related rules and forms.
 The Amended Rules also amended investment companies' financial reporting of acquisitions by adopting a new Rule 6-11 of Regulation S-X (Financial Statements of Funds Acquired or to be Acquired (Rule 6-11)) and revising Form N-14 for financial reporting of acquisitions involving investment companies.
-The Amended Rules' changes related to investment companies and business development companies are not addressed in this Legal Update.

-Through the Amended Rules, the SEC aims to improve the quality of information being made available to investors as to the potential effects of significant acquisitions and dispositions, reduce the complexity and costs to disclose this information and promote capital formation.2

-Among the most important amendments contained in the Amended Rules are:

-- revising the investment test and income test used in determining which business acquisition or disposition is considered significant, thereby necessitating the inclusion of target financial statements; - updating the required contents and period coverage of the acquired business' financial statements; and - creating a new rule to address financial reporting for fund acquisitions by investment companies.
+Through the Amended Rules, the SEC aims to improve the quality of information being made available to investors as to the potential effects of significant acquisitions and dispositions, reduce the complexity and costs to disclose this information and promote capital formation.
+Among the most important amendments contained in the Amended Rules are: (1) revising the investment test and income test used in determining which business acquisition or disposition is considered significant, thereby necessitating the inclusion of target financial statements; (2) updating the required contents and period coverage of the acquired business' financial statements; and (3) creating a new rule to address financial reporting for fund acquisitions by investment companies.